Tips Bulletin

 Just about every nail polish wearer has been in this situation, I know I have.
 Sometimes, there can be something a little intimidating about caring for your leather furniture and goods.
 Luckily, we have a list of tips and tricks to help you learn how to remove nail polish from leather.

 With these easy do it yourself ideas, you will have no problem with quickly making your own stain removal solutions to get rid of nail polish from your favorite pieces of furniture and even car seats.
-Once you successfully master how to get nail polish off a leather couch, you will easily be able to save all of your leather goods.
+Once you successfully master how to get Sharpie off leather furniture, you will easily be able to save all of your leather goods.

 Immediate Action – Small Drips

-With either the cotton balls or the cotton swabs, you want to act swiftly.
+You want to act swiftly with either the cotton balls or the cotton swabs.
 Be very cautious with how you clean up the nail polish.
 You don’t want to smear it, so gentle pats and small strokes are vital in ensuring you clean the nail polish up quickly and efficiently.

 Immediate Action – Large Spills